Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/install-standard-demo.md

    - To use Keycloak to apply role based access controls for an MFE:
       1. Enable the Manage Users widget.
       2. Log in to Keycloak and assign the realm-management `view-users` and `manage-users` client roles to the desired user.
-   - See the [Entando Identity Management System](../../docs/consume/identity-management.md) page for details.
+   - See the [Villanova Identity Management System](../../docs/consume/identity-management.md) page for details.

 Authorized View
 ![Table with Users and user data](./sd-images/sd-manage-usersauth.png)